jaredboice/daniel-san/README.md

             frequency: MONTHLY, // if a MONTHLY processDate is greater than days in month, it resorts to match against the last day of the month;
                                 // so 31 will always fire on the last day of the month
             processDate: '28', // for MONTHLY events, this string represents the day within that month
-            dateStart: '2019-01-01' // date to start evaluating and processing this account
+            effectiveDateStart: '2019-01-01' // date to start evaluating and processing this account
-            dateEnd: null, // null dateEnd represents an ongoing account
+            effectiveDateEnd: null, // null effectiveDateEnd represents an ongoing account
             modulus: 1, // not required - see "Modulus/Cycle" to review this advanced feature
             cycle: 1 // not required - see "Modulus/Cycle" to review this advanced feature
         },